FAQ – or simply: more background information

 How is the house heated?
 What about electricity, water, and wastewater?

 Our house is heated in an environmentally friendly way with a heat pump.
 Electricity comes from our 9.45 kWp photovoltaic system, installed in 2025, which we have combined with a 15 kW battery storage system.
 If our own electricity isn't sufficient during the darker months, we purchase additional electricity from Green Planet Energy, which is generated from 100% renewable energy sources.
+For guests with electric cars, a wallbox (Type 2 connector) is available in the carport for charging.
 Drinking water comes from the Waldkirchen municipal waterworks in the Bavarian Forest.

 We try to be very economical with water overall.
 When flowers or vegetables need watering, we use water from our cistern.
 We collect rainwater from the roof there, as well as water from a small spring.
 As soon as the cistern is full, it automatically flows into the nearby stream, which eventually empties into the Danube.
 This way, not a single drop is wasted.